Bruno Moura

 Bruno Carlos Moura Gomes (born 29 September 1993) is a Portuguese footballer who plays as a defender or midfielder for Zimbru.

 Career

 In 2011, Moura moved to Luxembourg with his family and joined the youth academy of Racing Union Luxembourg after playing for Catujalense in the Portuguese lower leagues.

 In 2019, he signed for Belgian seventh division club UCE Liège II after moving to the city to study engineering.

-In 2020, he signed for Zimbru in Moldova after playing for Luxembourgish lower league team Lorentzweiler.
+In 2020, he signed for Zimbru in Moldova after playing for the Luxembourgish lower league team Lorentzweiler.